Bitskwela/bitdev-dml-exercises/README.md

-# Solidity Course – Bitskwela x Bitdev Developer Micro Learning (DML)
+# Bitskwela x Bitdev Developer Micro Learning (DML)

-Welcome to Bitskwela's DML: Solidity Course!
-This repository contains a structured set of exercises, lessons, and mini-projects designed to take you from zero to hero in smart contract development using Solidity.
+Welcome to Bitskwela's DML Course Repository!
+This comprehensive collection contains structured exercises, lessons, and mini-projects designed to take you from zero to hero across multiple programming disciplines—from smart contract development to full-stack web applications.

 ## 📚 Repository Structure

 - `contracts/`
-  Contains all Solidity contracts, organized by chapters and topics:
+  Contains all course materials organized by chapters and topics:

   - **`ch_01_basic_solidity/`** – Basic Solidity concepts and syntax (30 lessons)